smudge1872/Eye_movement_detection/README.md

-8/4/2022
+8/19/2022

 # Eye_movement_detection
 Files to run trained model on EOG, EEG data to detect eye movement.
+This is from the paper "A Machine Learning Eye Movement Detection Algorithm using Electrooculography" by Dupre et. al.

 ## Requirements
 - python 3.7
 - pytorch 1.10.2
 - list of python packages in [requirements.txt](https://github.com/smudge1872/Eye_movement_detection/blob/main/requirements.txt)

+## Trained Models
+The five trained pytorch models for eye movement detection are in trainedModels folder.

 ## Data
 - Input file should be edf with file with sampling rate of 200Hz with channel names